 A: Yes.
 At Team Boca, all players in each age group are evaluated together.

-Q. Is tryouts the only forum where Team Boca staff determines which players are selected to Team Boca teams?
+Q. Are tryouts the only forum where Team Boca staff determines which players are selected to Team Boca teams?

 A. No, the evaluation process additionally takes place over the course of the season.
 Players are in essence trying out for Team Boca teams every time they take the field.
-Tryouts are merely an additional opportunity to show our staff how much a player has progressed throughout the year, as well as give them an opportunity to evaluate certain players together with other players.
+Tryouts are merely an additional opportunity to show our staff how much a player has progressed throughout the year, as well as give them an opportunity to evaluate certain players together with other players who attend tryouts.

 Q: Which team does my son/daughter tryout for?

-A: Players and parents can send information at any time, it is just not permitted for coaches or club officials to make a formal contact with the player or parents until after the Final Four State Cup Tournament is completed, (May 19, 2013), accept to answer generic questions.
+A: Players and parents can send information at any time, it is just not permitted for coaches or club officials to make a formal contact with the player or parents until after May 1st, accept to answer generic questions.
 Information can be sent to Bill@teamboca.com